NUMC chief and president Politi fired by board

 The board did not address the cause of Politi’s firing, which was part of a restructuring of hospital leadership voted on earlier Wednesday night.

-Politi, who is paid $368,387 in annual salary, was told to immediately relinquish his keys, identification cards, electronic devices, vehicles, and logs owned by NuHealth.
+Politi, paid $368,387 in annual salary, was told to immediately relinquish his keys, identification cards, electronic devices, vehicles and logs owned by NuHealth.
+He is to be paid for another 60 days.

 Ronald J. Rosenberg, Politi’s attorney, likened the proceedings to a “star chamber.”